OpenPrinting/openprinting.github.io/_documentation/01-printer-application.md

 <br>
 <li> <strong>Good Bye PPD!</strong> PPD files which were earlier used to describe the printer's capabilities and which filters to use to produce the data format needed by the printer are not required by Printer Application.</li>
 <br>
 <li> <strong>Diversified Nature</strong> Printer Applications have a lot in common.
-Therefore Michael Sweet has created PAPPL, a library which provides all the common functionality which is needed in every Printer Application.
+Therefore Michael Sweet has created PAPPL, a library that provides all the common functionality which is needed in every Printer Application.
 However, the manufacturer is expected to write the drivers on their own (using PAPPL) and defining functions like identifying the start of the page, the start of a line, etc, leading to Printer Application's Diversified Nature.</li>
 <br>
 <li> <strong>Technology for Future</strong> As we know, Linux is moving to sandboxed packaging (Snap for example) and printing is also moving in that direction.
 In a sandboxed package, we cannot modify directory contents once it is built.
 Our system is no more modular.
 We cannot choose which printer driver package to install.
 Printer Applications address this problem of modularity and give us the same freedom as in the case of printer drivers. </li>
 </ul>